 The position was assistant curator.
 There was no curator, so it was a pay scale thing with opportunity for promotion.
 I undersold myself by settling for the first offer at 24,000 per year to start, which in 1987 was okay for an assistant curator’s starting salary.
 Little did I know that all future salary increases would be based on an average 4% percent increase indexed to the cost of living and tied to annual reviews.
 However, at the time I was grateful for the opportunity.
 I had dreamed of working in a museum devoted to clothing or textiles, and few opportunities existed in Canada.

 Things went well for the first few months while I was in a learning curve.
 My first real negative experience occurred when I was about to take my first week of holiday.
 I was completing an annual inventory of the entire collection, which by 1988 numbered over 6,000 artifacts.
 Two days before I was to leave, I submitted the report with a total of nineteen missing objects (all of which had been reported missing in previous inventories.)
 My report was rejected for being incomplete.
 I was told I would have to cancel my holidays until those artifacts were found.
 After wasting two days frantically looking for the missing items I went on holiday anyway – anticipating throughout my entire vacation that I would be fired upon my return (not exactly relaxing).
-However, nothing further was said, although her secretary Margaret told me that in future to always leave the phone number of my hotel where I would be staying in case I needed to be contacted (Sonja didn’t understand that on $24,000 per year, holidays were spent in motels, not hotels.)
-This was the first of many projects that were never signed off as completed – every project remained an open file.
-Ironically, years later when Sonja was clearing out some items in her attic at home, thirteen of the missing items showed up.
+However, nothing further was said, although her secretary Margaret told me that in future to always leave the phone number of my hotel where I would be staying in case I needed to be contacted (Sonja didn’t understand that on $24,000 per year, holidays were spent in motels, not hotels, and that holidays were for decompressing, not to be on call.)
+This was also the first of many projects that were never signed off as completed – every project remained an open file.
+Ironically, years later when Sonja was clearing out her attic at home, thirteen of the missing items showed up.
+(Years later, I did find one of those missing artifacts – a shoe token that someone had wrapped in paper and put inside a leather shoe-shaped box.)

 Similar instances began to happen more regularly.
-I could excuse some of her criticisms to her being a perfectionist with high standards and I was missing her mark, but I was never given direction so everything was a set-up for failure.
+I could excuse some of her criticisms for being a perfectionist with high standards and I was missing her mark, but I was never given direction so everything was a set-up for failure.
 I was frequently asked to mount small exhibitions at locations like malls and even the Ontario legislature, but no budget was allocated to do these displays and I had to make do with what supplies and display aids I could find.
-I was inevitably criticized because something didn’t look as good as it could – then money would be spent or someone brought in to ‘fix’ my work.
+I was inevitably criticized because something didn’t look as good as it could – only then would money be spent, or someone else brought in, to ‘fix’ my work.

 I ignored or worked around what I could because the work was still my first love – it was everything I wanted to do, but in a toxic workplace.
 The constant barrage of small instances continued: I was once coerced to skip an uncle’s funeral when I was asked if it was really important for me to attend, in a tone that suggested she felt it wasn’t.
 I was also requested to return to work one afternoon after lunch when my cat was in labour – I returned home to find two healthy kittens, and one dead kitten suffocated by its caul.